tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/域名管理/设置防盗链_intl.md

-To strengthen video playback permission control, Tencent Cloud VOD has launched a hotlink protection solution that can prevent hotlinking with Referer or Key hotlink protection.
+To strengthen video playback permission control, Tencent Cloud VOD has launched a hotlink protection solution that can prevent hotlinking by checking the Referer or generating a Key.

 ## Referer Hotlink Protection
 1. Log in to [VOD console](https://console.cloud.tencent.com/video).